 Friday, January 25, 2019

-This tip relates to delivering feedback in “small and digestible quantities”.
-Here is a link to a post by Shari Harley that really speaks to this: “When giving feedback, less is more” .
-It is a quick read and I think there are some natural links to providing feedback in a clinical situation:
+Shari Harley's post really speaks to this: “When giving feedback, less is more” .
+It is a quick read and there are some natural links to providing feedback in a clinical situation:

-· The feedback conversation can go in many directions.
+• The feedback conversation can go in many directions.
 Taking a few minutes to think about the specific behavior you are targeting can help to focus the conversation.
+Try leading with that.

 Teresa